 - Orthodontic treatment (braces and related treatments)

-Telephone: Where a child oncology patient or a child with a permanent disability is being treated at home, you can claim a flat rate payment to cover telephone rental and calls where those expenses are directly connected with the treatment.
+Telephone: If your child is being treated at home, you can claim a flat rate relief to cover telephone rental and calls that are directly related to the treatment.

-Travel: The cost of travelling to and from hospital, for the patient and their parents or guardians, for trips essential to the treatment of the child.
+Travel: For trips essential to the treatment of your child, you can claim for travelling to and from hospital, for the costs of the child and the parents or guardians.
 There is a mileage allowance if you use a private car.

 You do not need to claim the relief – it is given as a reduction in the amount of the insurance premium you pay.
-This is known as Tax Relief at Source (TRS).
+This is known as tax relief at source.

-The relief is given at the rate of 20% of the cost, up to a maximum of €1,000 per adult and €500 per child.
+The relief is given at the rate of 20% of the cost.
+This is up to a maximum of €1,000 per adult and €500 per child.
 A child is someone under 21 years of age that a child premium has been paid for.

 Tax relief on medical and health expenses is given at the standard rate of 20%.